Stockholm

 Robin Steffek, V.P.
 Interactive Marketing, RedEngine Digital

-A hospital, a non-profit and a technology company's social website have different goals but a common objective: to understand how the web adds value and supports their organizations' outreach and mission.
+A non-profit and a technology company's social website have different goals but a common objective: to understand how the web adds value and supports their organizations' outreach and mission.
 Their goals are much more complex than a Buy Now conversion ratio.
-Anil, John and Robin outline their distinctly different situations, the problems they face and the solutions they have created.
+Anil and Robin outline their distinctly different situations, the problems they face and the solutions they have created.
 You get to decide which is the most innovative, the most inspiring and the most applicable to your situation.

 Tuesday, October 5 • 3:10pm – 4:00pm • Government & Non-Ecommerce 5